That skills gap means big opportunities for students—and for the colleges that can prepare them to fill open positions.

-CXO Magazine recently profiled one successful partnership between higher education, community, and business that helps fill cybersecurity positions in St. Louis.
+CXO Magazine profiled one successful partnership between higher education, community, and business that helps fill cybersecurity positions in St. Louis.

 During the 18-month program, apprentices of the Midwest Cyber Center (MC2) participate in on-the-job training while also completing online coursework offered by the center’s 10 college and university partners, which include Lewis & Clark Community College, Saint Louis University, and University of Missouri-St. Louis.

 While in the program, apprentices earn $15 to $24 per hour, half of which is paid by their employer and half of which is paid by MC2 grant funding.
 When they graduate, they receive a stackable certification.

 The MC2 program is only the third of its kind in the United States, CXO Magazine reports.

 MC2 places apprentices at employers like Masterclock, a small firm that produces precision timing devices for tech and defense companies like Boeing and Lockheed Martin.
 Masterclock couldn’t afford to compete in the cybersecurity labor market for an experienced analyst, so it turned to MC2 for an apprentice.
 Other apprentices have been placed at Elsevier and Network Technology Partners.

 MC2 also produces apprentices who fill non-technical roles related to cybersecurity.
 For example, one apprentice works at a local science museum, teaching cybersecurity basics to teens.